 (b) [that it is a foreign issuer and reasonably believes that there is no substantial U.S. market interest (as those terms are defined in Regulation S) in its debt securities] [that it is a foreign issuer (as such term is defined in Regulation S) and that it, its affiliates (as defined in Rule 405 under the Securities Act) and any person (other than the Dealers, as to whom no representation or warranty is made) acting on its behalf or on behalf of any of its affiliates, have complied and will comply with the offering restrictions requirement of Regulation S under the Securities Act]; and

-[NB – the first alternative in paragraph (b) should be used for Category 1 offerings.
-On a guaranteed issue, the Guarantor (and the Issuer unless it is a subsidiary) must be Category 1 to allow Category 1 treatment.
-The second alternative in paragraph (b) should be used for Category 2 offerings.]

 (c) that it will not offer or sell, nor solicit offers to buy, securities under circumstances that would require registration of the Notes under the Securities Act.